cloudamqp/amqproxy/README.md

 Only "safe" channels are reused, that is channels where only Basic Publish or Basic Get (with no_ack) has occurred.
 Any channels who has subscribed to a queue will be closed when the client disconnects.
 However, the connection to the upstream AMQP server are always kept open and can be reused.

-In our benchmarks publishing one message per connection to a server (using TLS) with a round-trip latency of 50ms, takes on avarage 10ms using the proxy and 500ms without.
+In our benchmarks publishing one message per connection to a server (using TLS) with a round-trip latency of 50ms, takes on average 10ms using the proxy and 500ms without.
 You can read more about the proxy here [Maintaining long-lived connections with AMQProxy](https://www.cloudamqp.com/blog/2019-05-29-maintaining-long-lived-connections-with-AMQProxy.html)

 As of version 2.0.0 connections to the server can be shared by multiple client connections.
 When a client opens a channel it will get a channel on a shared upstream connection, the proxy will remap the channel numbers between the two.
 Many client connections can therefor share a single upstream connection.
 The benefit is that way fewer connections are needed to the upstream server.
-For instance, establihsing 10.000 connections after a server reboot might normally take several minutes, but with this proxy it can happen in seconds.
+For instance, establishing 10.000 connections after a server reboot might normally take several minutes, but with this proxy it can happen in seconds.

 A health check for amqproxy is available over http on http://listen_address:http_port/healthz and will return 200 when amqproxy is healthy.